16BitWonder/NX-Update-Checker/.github/ISSUE_TEMPLATE/bug_report.md

 Additional sysmodules being loaded:

+Blanking Prodinfo/Incognito: (Yes/No)

+If Blanking Prodinfo, which application are you using:

 ## Describe the Bug
 Please give a detailed description of the bug that you are encountering.